t3hmun/AspCoreFromScratch/doc/001-csproj.md

 The [Additions to the csproj format for .NET Core](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) page does even more explining as to whats changed, there is quite a lot.
 The most obvious point is [that you no longger have to include `.cs` files](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#default-compilation-includes-in-net-core-projects) in the project, they are included automatically.

+Finaly we can move on to writing code.
+Our build script / project file is only 5 lines long, nice and simple.